mathesar-foundation/mathesar-wiki/community/mentoring/applicant-guide.md

 3. Submit it via this form for feedback: https://forms.gle/rZ5eYHwcKdbw2X4H6

 **Do not wait until the last minute to work on your application.** You should ideally get at least two rounds of feedback from the mentors before you submit your final application and each round of feedback could take a week or so.

+### Re-submitting after feedback
+Once you've received feedback from mentors and made changes to your proposal, you may want to re-submit it for another round of review.
+You can do that via the same form: https://forms.gle/rZ5eYHwcKdbw2X4H6

 ## Step 4: Submit your final application
 Once you've received feedback from your mentors and you're happy with your proposal, submit your final proposal via the Google Summer of Code website.